raychorn/dpmsf-microservice-framework/README.md

-# Dynamic Pluggable Microservices Framework
+# Dynamic Pluggable Microservices Framework - Deploy your own LAMBDA

 I was told this particular Microservices Framework was just not possible unless it generated code dynamically but dynamic code generation, as cool as that can be, is just not required to get pluggable modules exposed as RESTful APIs.
 Who knows maybe the Author, that's me,